-The Foyle Young Poets of the Year Award 2018 launches in March 2018.
+The Foyle Young Poets of the Year Award 2019 is now open.

 Please read the full rules carefully.